 College Credit Plus (CCP) is a state-funded program that allows qualified students in grades 7-12 to earn college credits while still in high school.
 Students can receive both high school and college credit for the courses that they take through CCP.

 CCP classes allow students to get a head start on their college transcript and college GPA.
-There is no cost involved with taking CCP courses and there are three easy steps to qualify:
+To qualify:

-- First, a letter of intent needs to be signed and returned to Mrs. Sincere, typically by March 1.
+- First, a letter of intent needs to be signed and returned to your guidance counselor/college advisor.

 - Finally, the student needs to meet the criteria for admission to the college and complete the application process.
 The ACT/SAT is a required component of the application.
 If a student has not taken these tests, a placement test will be required.